1. Is the senior management of an Authorised Firm subject to particular requirements?

 3. Can one individual carry out more than one Controlled Function?

-An individual may carry out more than one Controlled Function for an Authorised Firm provided that the Authorised Firm and the QFC Regulatory Authority are satisfied that the performance of such Controlled Functions does not give rise to any internal or external conflicts of interest and is appropriate in regard to the nature, scale and complexity of the business carried on by that Authorised Firm.
-The rules relating to multiple appointments are set out in Part 3.2.8 of CTRL, which is available here.
+An individual may carry out more than one Controlled Function for an Authorised Firm provided that the Authorised Firm and the QFC Regulatory Authority are satisfied that the performance of such Controlled Functions does not give rise to any internal or external conflicts of interest and is appropriate concerning the nature, scale and complexity of the business carried on by that Authorised Firm.
+The rules for multiple appointments are set out in Part 3.2.8 of CTRL, which is available here.

 4. Can one individual carry out a Controlled Function for more than one Authorised Firm?